 Noteworthy, the proposed method can be applied in several areas, such as object recognition, matching of 2D or 3D chemical structures, and architectural floor plan retrieval.
-Future work will be to perform experiments on real graph data sets and research strategies for choosing appropriate weight functions.
+In the paper we discussed how the method is applied on architectural floor plan retrieval and future work will be to perform experiments on real graph data sets of different domains and research strategies for choosing appropriate weight functions.
 Furthermore, we plan to extend this method to provide a fast method for error-tolerant graph matching.